Photos Usage in Web Design Explained: Essential Facts, Tools and Tips

 If asking web designers whether they like stock pics or not they won’t be so optimistic about that.
-In some cases stock images serve web projects just fine.
-However, the need for publishing images can be limited with conceptual or specialized publications such as products presentation, promotion materials, etc. That’s why we consider it to be important to feature stock photos disadvantages.
+In some cases, stock images serve web projects just fine.
+However, the need for publishing images can be limited to conceptual or specialized publications such as products presentation, promotion materials, etc. That’s why we consider it to be important to feature stock photos disadvantages.

-- Generally accessible graphics tend to be overused.
-There is always a risk to see ‘your’ image at competitor’s website.
+- Generally, accessible graphics tend to be overused.
+There is always a risk to see ‘your’ image at the competitor’s website.

 - Most stock images are universal and can be used within various layouts.
 They are impersonal and don’t reflect or provoke any emotions.